Samuel-Benso/writetech-accelerator-portfolio-samuel/docs/api-documentation/README.md

-# WriteTech Accelerator Portfolio - Samuel Benson

-This repository serves as my official portfolio for the WriteTech Accelerator Programme.
-It contains all my project deliverables, including API documentation, tooling work, and other writing samples.

-## About the Project
+# About this Project

-The core of this portfolio is a hands-on project to document a public REST API.
+The core of this project is a hands-on project to document a public REST API.
 It demonstrates my ability to:

 -   Create structured, developer-friendly documentation.
 -   Use static site generators like Docusaurus.